 As a general rule, the use of an architect who lives locally or who is familiar with the area is to be preferred.

 As always, it pays to take your time.
-Do not appoint the first architect you come across.
-Invite at least three to discuss the project with you, examine recent projects they have carried out in the area and speak to some of their clients.
+Invite two or three to discuss the project with you, examine recent projects they have carried out in the area and speak to some of their clients.
 These exploratory meetings are also a useful form of free advice!

 Discuss with them how they would approach the project and determine if they have an interest in and experience of the type of project you envisage.
 Do you like them and do you think you can work with them?
 Speak to their recent clients and find out if they were happy with them.